Is Puno worth visiting?

 • Day 2 – Lake Titicaca tour (Uros Islands and Isla Taquile)

-We felt like breaking up the long journey from Arequipa to Cusco and weren’t to bothered about seeing anything else apart from the lake so we stuck to 1 full day/ 2 nights.
+I felt like breaking up the long journey from Arequipa to Cusco and weren’t to bothered about seeing anything else apart from the lake so I stuck to 1 full day/ 2 nights.

-We arrived off a long bus from Arequipa late afternoon and booked onto a Lake Titicaca tour that evening for the next day.
-After finishing the tour, we stayed that night and then jumped on a bus to Cusco the following day.
+I arrived off a long bus from Arequipa in the late afternoon and booked onto a Lake Titicaca tour for the next day.
+After finishing the tour, I stayed that night and then jumped on a bus to Cusco the following day.

-If you wish to try and see all the islands on the lake or if you want to do a homestay on the floating Uros islands then you can take an extra day, but aside from this, there’s not much else going on in Puno, especially for backpackers.
+If you wish to try and see all the islands on the lake or if you want to do a homestay on the floating Uros islands then you can take an extra day, but aside from this, there’s not much else going on in Puno.

 Getting to Puno depends on your itinerary.
 Take a quick look at ours if you haven’t already planned your Peru trip; otherwise, the two likely places you’ll be arriving from are Arequipa or Cusco.